 Further details about the dual responsbilities of the PFCC can be found at www.northyorkshire-pfcc.gov.uk.

-Every police force area also has a police and crime panel to maintain a regular check and balance on the performance of the PCC.
+It is the role of the police, fire and crime panel to maintain a regular check and balance on the performance of the PFCC.
 Each panel is a joint committee of the local authorities in the area.
 Its role includes:

-Reviewing the PCC's proposals for the amount of council tax local people pay towards policing.
+Reviewing the PFCC's proposals for the amount of council tax local people pay towards policing and fire and rescue.
 It has the power to veto these proposals if it considers the amount is inappropriate.

-Considering the PCC's police and crime plan and annual report.
+Considering the PFCC's police, fire and crime plan and annual report/annual fire statement.

-Considering the PCC's proposals for the appointment of a new Chief Constable, with the power to veto.
+Considering the PFCC's proposals for the appointment of a new Chief Constable and Chief Fire Officer.

-Investigating non-criminal complaints about the PCC and DPCC
+Investigating non-criminal complaints about the PFCC and Deputy PCC.

 The panel's publications in respect of each of these responsibilities can be found here.
-The panel cannot scrutinise the performance of the Force as a whole, or the Chief Constable, as this is the responsibility of the PCC.
-It can request reports from the PCC and, if it wishes, call the PCC to attend its meetings.
+The panel cannot scrutinise the performance of the police force as a whole, or the Chief Constable/Chief Fire Officer, as this is the responsibility of the PFCC.
+It can request reports from the PFCC and, if it wishes, call the PFCC to attend its meetings.

-The North Yorkshire panel comprises: one elected representative from each of the district authorities; one from the County Council and two from the City of York.
-In addition, three individuals that have been co-opted, of these two are Independent "Community" Members and one is an elected Member.
+The North Yorkshire police and crime panel covers York and North Yorkshire.
+It comprises: one elected representative from each of the district authorities; one from the County Council and two from the City of York.
+In addition, two individuals that have been co-opted as Independent "Community" Members.

 North Yorkshire County Council is host local authority for the panel and provides administrative and other support to the panel and its members.